The Most Extensive Lingopie Review [Full Feature Breakdown]

 It works just like watching TV shows where you can click on the subtitles to learn and save words for later review (more on that in a little bit!)

-All the languages except Japanese, Russian, and Chinese currently have the “Learning through songs” feature.
+Note: All the languages except Japanese, Russian, and Chinese currently have the “Learning through songs” feature.

 Screenshot of the Music and learning through songs section in Lingopie.